 COVID-19 and fines

-Your options and what to do if you have a fine related to the COVID-19 coronavirus.
+Your options and what to do if you have a fine saying you breached COVID-19 public health directions.

 You may have received a fine if you were accused of breaking COVID-19 coronavirus rules.
 If you have a fine, there are five things you need to know:

-• if you have a concession card, you can ask for your fine to be reduced
+• If you have a government concession card, you can ask for your fine to be significantly reduced.
+This is a simple and quick process.
+For more information, see Fines Victoria Concession scheme for COVID-19 fines.

 Why was I fined?